GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: Results and Analysis

 \textbf{Effect of Multi-scale Fusion Design:} In Table~\ref{tab:ablation3}, we show the effect of our multi-scale fusion design with group-wise attention.
 We show an improvement of $14.76\%$ and $11.43\%$ in terms of mIoU on RUGD and RELLIS-3D, respectively.

-\textbf{Group-wise Attention (GA) Design:} In Table~\ref{tab:ablation}, we show the effect of our segmentation head design with different backbones on both the RUGD and RELLIS-3D datasets.
-We observe that, regardless of the backbone choice, group-wise attention improves performance (in terms of mIoU) by $7.26-11.44\%$ on RUGD.
+\textbf{Group-wise Attention (GA) Design:} In Table~\ref{tab:ablation}, we show the effect of our segmentation head design with different backbones on RUGD and RELLIS-3D datasets.
+We observe that, regardless of the backbone choice, group-wise attention improves performance (in terms of mIoU) by $6.67-10.85\%$ and $4.18-10.31\%$ on RUGD and RELLIS-3D, respectively.

 \textbf{Ablation on Spatial Reduction with GA Head:} In Table~\ref{tab:ablation2}, we show the relations between performance and resolution change during spatial alignment.
 We can see that without GA heads, as we change the resolution to 1/16 and 1/32, there are performance drops of $1.3\%$ and $4.0\%$ in terms of mIoU on RELLIS-3D.
-After we add the GA component, the mIoU performance improves by $2.85-5.85\%$ on RELLIS-3D.
+The performance drops do not appear for RUGD when we change the spatial reduction from 1/8 to 1/16; the main reason may be that the overall performance is low for RUGD before using GA heads, or the original resolution for RUGD is lower than RELLIS-3D, so the performance drop due to spatial information loss has not started to appear.
+We can still see the performance drop when reducing it to 1/32.
+After we add the GA component, the mIoU performance improves by $7.46-10.85\%$ and $2.85-5.85\%$ on RUGD and RELLIS-3D, respectively.
 In addition, we no longer see the performance drop on RELLIS-3D with the proposed GA heads.
 Use of GA heads allows us to reduce spatial resolution for efficient inference without compromising the final performance.